-Jeff Spencer: "I swear by the converter I use -- it "kills" the rust and can be painted over.
-On many occasions I have used this solely with great results.
-Another product is "fisholene," a fish-oil-based product and is great on those hard-to-get-at parts because of its viscosity.
+Jeff Spencer recommended something from Australia, not designed to be painted over: "One product is Fisholene, a fish-oil-based product which is great on those hard-to-get-at parts because of its viscosity.
 Mixed with kerosene it really runs into all the crevices.
 And you can get it now deodorised.
 Cutting out the metal is the only real answer, but this comes close."

-While taking a break from stripping the paint off his 1953 CJ-3B (left and below), Ed Giandomenico posted some questions on the Bulletin Board:
+While taking a break from stripping the paint off his 1953 CJ-3B (seen here), Ed Giandomenico posted some questions on the Bulletin Board:

 1) Paint removal.
 I think I have decided that it is worth it to me to have the rest of the work done by professionals.
 What is the best method for removing paint from a Jeep, and what are the alternatives?
 What might I expect to spend for this type of service?

 Rankine Roth: "I have sandblasted the fenders of my 1960 CJ-3B with a very fine sand using a Campbell-Hausfeld 60 sandblaster and it took about 20 minutes to do both, and about 25 pounds of sand (a 50-pound bag costs about $2.80).
 This way is very inexpensive and fast.
 I have heard mixed reviews about sandblasting body panels, but if you use a light sand and turn the air pressure down a bit you will have no problems.
 Not to mention the primer sticks great to the sandblasted panels!"